 Review your utility usage

 Water, Heat, Hydro – these are all charged based on our usage.
 If you are not paying an all-inclusive rent, what can you do to impact the costs going forward?
-Try to do laundry in off-peak hours, wash clothes with cold water, take shorter showers, turn the thermostat down a notch, and put on a sweater and socks, turn the lights off when you leave the room.
+Try to do laundry in off-peak hours, wash clothes with cold water, take shorter showers, turn the thermostat down a notch, put on a sweater and socks, and turn the lights off when you leave the room.
 This doesn’t always have the same impact that reducing in other areas can, but it can help stretch your dollars further if you are really in a bind and make more room in your budget!